Skip to content

 Luckily, this doesn’t mean you have to sacrifice your rest to painstakingly clean all of your cookware by hand after every elaborate meal.

-Choosing dishwasher-safe non-stick pans like HexClad can keep your nightly cleanup quick and convenient.
-Avoid the risk of your pan’s non-stick weakening in the sink.
+Choosing dishwasher-safe nonstick pans by HexClad can keep your nightly cleanup quick and convenient.
+Avoid the risk of your pan’s nonstick weakening in the sink.

-Pick a Pan With a Stainless Steel Interior and Exterior
+2. Our Pans Have Pick a Stainless-Steel Interior and Exterior

 Many chefs and home cooks agree that stainless steel cookware is the way to go.
 They are far more than a pretty face.
 Strong and sturdy, these pans are super durable, long-lasting, lightweight, and easy to handle.